-There are restrictions on the Virtual Channel (VC) payload size in DisplayPort MST mode.
+Restrictions on the Virtual Channel (VC) payload size in DisplayPort MST mode

-In a x1 lane config, each pipe needs to have a VC payload size that is a multiple of 4.

-In a x2 lane config, each pipe needs to have a VC payload size that is a multiple of 2.

-In a x4 lane config, each pipe needs to have a VC payload size that is a multiple of 1.
+- In a x1 lane config, each pipe stream on the link must use a VC payload size that is a multiple of 4. - In a x2 lane config, each pipe stream on the link must use a VC payload size that is a multiple of 2. - In a x4 lane config, each pipe stream on the link must use a VC payload size that is a multiple of 1.

-There is one instance of these registers per each pipe timing generator A/B/C/EDP.

-Pipe Video Data Island Packet
+Transcoder Video Data Island Packet